Manojkumar1007/CV-Align/QWEN.md

-# GEMINI.md
+# QWEN.md

-This file provides guidance to Gemini when working with code in this repository.
+This file provides guidance to Qwen when working with code in this repository.

 ## Project Overview